Active Transport as a Mechanism of Microphase Selection in Biomolecular Condensates: Abstract

 \section{Abstract}

 The size and organization of biomolecular condensates formed by liquid-liquid phase separation (LLPS) are set by multiple cellular mechanisms that are not yet fully understood.
-Here we propose a transport-driven mechanism in which stochastic binding of phase-separating proteins to cytoskeletal motor proteins, followed by active redistribution along filament networks, generates an effective long-range repulsion that arrests coarsening and selects a finite condensate size.
+Here we identify a transport-driven mechanism: stochastic binding of phase-separating proteins to cytoskeletal motor proteins, followed by active redistribution along filament networks, generates an effective long-range repulsion that arrests coarsening and selects a finite condensate size.
 A minimal diffusion-transport model, analyzed by linear stability theory and three-dimensional simulations, reveals a transition from macroscopic to microphase separation at remarkably low binding/release fractions, corresponding to minute motor-bound populations.
-Tuning motor binding rates $b$ or transport velocities enables sublinear control of condensate sizes ($L \sim b^{-1/4}$) from nanometers to micrometers.
-In anisotropic cytoskeletal environments, transport asymmetry drives morphological transitions from spherical to cylindrical condensates.
-Operating independently of thermodynamic parameters, this mechanism provides a versatile, spatiotemporally programmable route to condensate organization and informs the design of synthetic active emulsions with tunable architectures.
+Tuning motor binding rates $b$ or transport velocities enables sublinear control of condensate sizes ($L \sim b^{-1/4}$) from a few hundred nanometres up to the micron scale.
+The selected length scale is robust to the intrinsic shot noise of the binding--release reactions.
+In anisotropic cytoskeletal environments, transport asymmetry drives morphological transitions from spherical to cylindrical condensates, independently of the thermodynamic parameters.
+This mechanism provides a versatile, spatiotemporally programmable route to condensate organization and informs the design of synthetic active emulsions with tunable architectures.